petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search/setting-up-a-text-embedding-provider.md

 1. Configure the other Hugging Face settings as desired:

    **Model Timeout:** Set the time (in seconds) to wait for the model to be loaded before timing out.
-Hugging Face allows you to pin models in memory to avoid repeated time-consuming loading of models.
+You can pin Hugging Face models in memory to avoid repeated time-consuming loading of models.

 Before saving the configuration, click the _Test Configuration_ button to ensure that Liferay can connect with the Hugging Face Inference API and that the settings are correct.